sss294/Developing-and-Designing-Interactive-Devices/FinalProject.md

 ## Objective

 The goal of this final project is for you to have a fully functioning and well-designed interactive device of your own design.

+The goal of this project is to create an art installation that fully encapsulates an individual and makes them feel overwhelmed with emotion.

 ## Description
 Your project is to design and build an interactive device to suit a specific application of your choosing, and test the interaction with people.

+This project is going to be an animatronic claw-like object that is 6 feet tall.
+The interior of this object is made of a mirror vinyl and the outside will look like a dragon with plastic scales.
+When the individual steps towards the device, it will open up and wait for the individual to enter.
+After the individual enters the device, it will close and encapsulate the individual.
+After five seconds, the contraption will open back up and the person can walk out.

 ## Deliverables

 1. Project plan: Big idea, timeline, parts needed, fall-back plan.

-2. Functioning project: The finished project should be a device, system, interface, etc. that people can interact with.
+2. Project plan: Big idea, timeline, parts needed, fall-back plan.

+Art installation that evokes the feelings of being overwhelmed, all-encompassing and emphatic.
+As people come close to the installation, the model will wrap around the person giving them an immersive experience.

+Timeline
+11/14 - pick up motor and start working on linear

+11/22 - finish making linear motor and begin testing the movement

+11/29 - finalize movement and add exterior cover

+Parts

+Metallic vinyl

+polymer clay

+plastic(?) or fabric(?) for exterior

+parts to convert motor to linear motor

+plastic tape to make the movement to be smoother

 3. Documentation of design process
 4. Archive of all code, design patterns, etc. used in the final design.
 (As with labs, the standard should be that the documentation would allow you to recreate your project if you woke up with amnesia.)